 Lenders will see on your credit report how often you’ve applied for a line of credit in the past.
 If all it shows is a credit card application here and a car insurance application there it shouldn’t affect their decision, but if you’ve been making repeated applications for credit, particularly over a short period of time, this could be a red flag.
 Why?
 Because they’ll wonder why you’ve been trying so hard to get your hands on credit and also why you’ve been unsuccessful so far.

 Each time you complete an application for credit this constitutes a ‘hard search’ on your report, and that’s what lenders will see.
 To avoid this, make use of the ‘soft search’ facilities some lenders offer, which let you know whether you’ll be accepted for credit without affecting your score.

 If you’ve been the victim of credit fraud, through the UK's Fraud Database CIFAS, this should show on your report for lenders to see.

-In the event fraud’s occurred, as if you’ve not been through enough already, this could negatively affect your credit score, so it’s important you keep a close eye on your report.
+In the event that fraud has occurred, as if you’ve not been through enough already, this could negatively affect your credit score, so it’s important you keep a close eye on your report.

-If you see anything that doesn’t appear correct on your credit report, ensure you raise the concern with the lender in question.
+If you see anything that doesn’t appear to be correct on your credit report, ensure you raise the concern with the lender in question.